ArtemVorobyev/final_test/README.md

 # Final exercise for Coursera Unix Workbench class
-the file was run at  Wed May 20 22:51:11 CEST 2020;
+the file was run at  Thu May 21 17:34:04 CEST 2020;
-there are 25 lines in guessinggame.sh file
+there are 29 lines in guessinggame.sh file